sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/kafka.md

 ---
 title: Kafka
-description: Explains an overview of Kafka output
+description: Explains an overview of configuring Kafka output
-tags: [ "Tyk Streams", "Stream Inputs", "Outputs", "Kafka" ]
+tags: [ "Tyk Streams", "Stream Outputs", "Outputs", "Kafka" ]
 ---

 The kafka output type writes a batch of messages to Kafka brokers and waits for acknowledgement before propagating it back to the input.